-- Overall, we rate the Post & Email Questionable based on Far Right Biased story selection/editorials as well as the promotion of conspiracy theories regarding liberals, promotion of pseudoscience regarding climate change and use of poor sources or lack of hyperlinked sourcing.
+- Overall, we rate the Post & Email as Questionable based on Far-Right Biased story selection/editorials as well as the promotion of conspiracy theories regarding liberals, promotion of pseudoscience regarding climate change, and use of poor sources or lack of hyperlinked sourcing.

 Reasoning: Conspiracy, Pseudoscience, Poor Sourcing

-“Since its founding, The Post & Email has been on the forefront of the Obama identity/eligibility issue.”
+“Since its founding, The Post & Email has been at the forefront of the Obama identity/eligibility issue.”